 In December, 2007, the Energy Act was signed into law.
-From the marketability of WES' current HHO developments, the Act requires:
+In 2008, several States issued regulations, under existing legislation, to enhance continuing programs for fuel economy and environmental protection.
+From the marketability of EET's current HHO developments, the Energy Act requires:

-(a) a progressive increase in "miles per gallon" fuel consumption from gasoline and diesel fuel oil, within certain time lines' and

-(b) a progressive reduction of harmful emissions from engine exhausts, mainly hydro-carbons and carbon monoxide residues, within certain time lines.
+- (a) a progressive increase in "miles per gallon" fuel consumption from gasoline and diesel fuel oil, within certain time lines' and - (b) a progressive reduction of harmful emissions from engine exhausts, mainly hydro-carbons and carbon monoxide residues, within certain time lines.